James W. Mott

-James Wheaton Mott (November 12, 1883 – November 12, 1945) was a U.S. Representative from Oregon.
+James Wheaton Mott (November 12, 1883 – November 12, 1945) was a U.S. representative from Oregon.
 A graduate of Columbia University and Willamette University's law school, he worked as a newspaper reporter, city attorney, and was elected to the Oregon House of Representatives.

 Early life

-Born near New Washington, Pennsylvania, Mott moved with his parents to Salem, Oregon, in 1890.
+Born in Clearfield County near New Washington, Pennsylvania, Mott moved with his parents to Salem, Oregon, in 1890.
 There he attended the public schools, and then the University of Oregon in Eugene, Stanford University in California, and finally Columbia University in New York City where he graduated in 1909.
 Mott then worked as a newspaper reporter in New York City, San Francisco, California, and Salem between 1909 and 1917.
 In Salem he graduated from Willamette University College of Law in 1917 with a law degree.
 He was admitted to the bar in the same year and commenced practice in Astoria, Oregon.

 During World War I, Mott served as a seaman first class in the United States Navy.
 After the war he returned to Astoria, where he worked as the city attorney from 1920 to 1922.
 In 1919, he married Ethel Lucile Walling, and they had three daughters together.